 Reason: the use is only justified on a temporary basis whilst the related Great Western Main Line Rail Systems Project railway works are being carried out.

+Prior to their operation, details of all new installed diesel generators demonstrating compliance with Stage IIIa Diesel Generator Emissions Standards must be submitted to and approved in writing by the Local Planning Authority.